ojarvis24/-comp112_final_XLASOJ/README.md

 What is the air quality like in this state?

-Data Collection: In this app, we use the datasets "US Weather Events (2016 - 2021)" posted by Sobhan Moosavi on Kaggle, "1980-2021 Daily Air Quality Index from the EPA" posted by Jen Wadkins, also on Kaggl, and data from the CORGIS Dataset Project, posted by Austin Cory Bart and Ryan Whitcomb.
+Data Collection: In this app, we use the datasets "US Weather Events (2016 - 2021)" posted by Sobhan Moosavi on Kaggle, "1980-2021 Daily Air Quality Index from the EPA" posted by Jen Wadkins, also on Kaggle, and data from the CORGIS Dataset Project, posted by Austin Cory Bart and Ryan Whitcomb.

 Analysis: